 - Purpose.
 If we have a reason that we get up every day, that can give us a huge amount of protection from the vagaries of life.
 There is, after all, a reason why we’re here.
 Note that the purpose can shift over time.
 Your today’s purpose might not matter as much to you tomorrow.
 So, don’t overthink it.
 Instead, focus on what matters to you right now and throw yourself into that.

 Whether you’re feeling emotional depression, lethargic depression or just having a down week, the feelings can be beaten.
 All it takes is building up your defenses and resisting that feeling of helplessness that overwhelms your attempts to free yourself from it.
 Yes, that might sound like a huge task from where you’re sitting.
 And I’m not trying to belittle it.

 What I am trying to do is remind you that millions of people manage to pull themselves out of their unhappiness and live healthy and happy lives again.
 What they do to get there is to walk towards the light despite their inner demons shouting that it is pointless to do so.

 Follow in their footsteps and you too will make it out.
 It might not be tomorrow, it might not be the day after.
 But if you stay committed to slow but steady improvements, it will be faster than you might think.

 ABOUT THE AUTHOR

-Natalie Andersen, chief officer at Get Good Grade, pro writer, and researcher, author of the book “Conquer Essay Phobia: Perfect Formula for a Good Grade!”
+Natalie Andersen is a pro writer, researcher, author of the book “Conquer Essay Phobia: Perfect Formula for a Good Grade!”
 Though now happy, in years gone by, she ran the gauntlet of depression and anxiety.
 And though it was terrible at the time, she became wiser because of it.